allenai/beaker-gantry/README.md

 ## FAQ

-### Can I use my own Docker image?
+### Can I use my own Docker/Beaker image?

 You sure can!
 Gantry can use any image that has bash and conda installed.
-But for PyTorch-based experiments, consider using one of our official [Beaker PyTorch images](https://beaker.org/ws/ai2/fab/images?text=pytorch&sort=created:descending) first.
-Just set the `--beaker-image` or `--docker-image` command line option accordingly.
+This can be useful when you have dependencies that take a long time to install (like PyTorch), in which case it works best if you build your image with a conda environment that already has those dependencies installed.
+Then when you call `gantry run`, use the `--venv` option to tell Gantry to use that environment instead of creating a new conda environment in the container.

 ### Will Gantry work for GPU experiments?